By Tom Hale

 Understanding the basics of the tidal currents on the Bay, you can study the local effects in your own cruising ground.
 Knowing what to expect and how to use the information on the charts will allow you to go further on a cruise (and use less fuel getting there), and will help you know whether or not to make dinner reservations.

-wrestled tide and currents to the ground with special thanks to Kim Couranz, Chesapeake Bay Office of NOAA, and Dr. Richard Hale, PhD, Old Dominion University Department of Ocean, Earth & Atmospheric Sciences.
+Special thanks to Kim Couranz, Chesapeake Bay Office of NOAA, and Dr. Richard Hale, PhD, Old Dominion University Department of Ocean, Earth & Atmospheric Sciences.